RobertRamosJr/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+  Relational Database: is a structure for data to be stored and retrieved.
+Structured Query Language (SQL): was designed as a means of accessing data stored inside a database.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+  A primary key allows SQL a way of identifying unique elements in the same way that React requires individual elements to be identified by a key when mapping over them.
+This ensures that we avoid data anomalies by have a 1 to 1 relationship when requesting specific elements using an id.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+  Foregin key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+  We need to set up an intermediate table which demonstrates the relationship between tables.
+For this intermediate table, the primary key can't be just one number/string.
+Rather, it is comprised of a unique array of multiple keys.
+This allows us to refer to elements which may appear in multiple places in the database.

 ## Minimum Viable Product